Bloom and grow.

 We have an abundance of hydrangea, helleborus and duranta repens in all shades.
 I wire dahlias and roses to force a dramatic shape on the stems, and make little gardens with moss and orchids.

-It can be a little zoo like with all the kookaburras, magpies, butcher birds, bandicoots, wallaby's and every now and then an echidna.
+It is a busy garden with the kookaburras, magpies, butcher birds, bandicoots, wallaby's and every now and then an echidna.

 Enquiries (02) 9439 0045 contact@butchersdaughter.com.au